casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/return-values-tutorial.md

 ## Session Code {#return-session-code}

-On the other end of this interaction, the session code needs to store the value it receives in a `named_key` for future access.
+On the other end of this interaction, the session code needs to store the value it receives in a NamedKey for future access.
 The following code outlines this process:

 ```rust